trungpx/lad/images/readme.md

-Images used in the repo
+Images used in the repo.
+O kê có đúng zdậy hông?